rippleFCL/blog.ripplefcl.com/content/post/picom_math/index.md

 )
 ```

-so the main fixes is attach a fading animation to opacity changes then blocking that animation when the window open/closes/shows/hides.
+So the main fixes are attached a fading animation to opacity changes then blocking that animation when the window open/closes/shows/hides.
 This looks good 10/10.
-This is a big plus for doing all animations yourself non of the in built animations toggles have the suppression section so nothing quite works correctly together
+This is a big plus for doing all animations yourself none of the in built animations toggles have the suppression section, so nothing quite works correctly together

 # The maths, The code and the problem

 ## The problem

-so the problem i ran into and why im writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm.
+So the problem I ran into and why I'm writing this blog post is picom animations for moving, resizing, and dragging windows in bspwm.
-now this sounds easy till you realise picom dosnt have specific triggers for resizing or moving windows, it all has to be done by the same animation.
+Now this sounds easy untill you realise picom doesn't have specific triggers for resizing or moving windows, it all has to be done by the same animation.

-so my first thought was just use the preset animation `geometry`:
+So my first thought was 'just use the preset animation `geometry`':

 ```text {linenos=inline}
 animations =(